Businesses increasingly are opting for cloud based collaboration tools over on-premise set-ups to cut costs and secure storage.

-- Storage capacity of mailboxes: Unlimited storage policies offered by third parties can help organizations send and receive a large number of mails each day without the disadvantage of running out of storage space and bringing in a stress-free working environment.
+- Storage capacity of mailboxes: Unlimited storage policies offered by third parties can help organizations send and receive a large number of mails each day without the disadvantage of running out of storage space.

-- Export and import of mails: Third party archiving solutions allow the export and import of mails in various file formats such as PST or EML.
+- Export and import of mails: Third party solutions can export and import of mails in various file formats such as PST or EML.
 This allows easy access of documents in desired file formats saving time and enhancing productivity.

-- Archived mail security: Many third party organizations allow the use of the archive folders even after the deletion of an account on the primary mail server thereby assuring access to all mails.
+- Archived mail security: Many third party organizations allow the use of the archive folders even after the deletion of primary mail server accounts, thereby assuring access to all mails.
 Customers no longer need to make mailing lists or maintain primary accounts of exited employees just to backup information.

 - Email journaling: With third party archiving systems, customers can enjoy email journaling capabilities.
 The system archives mails before delivery into the inbox of the recipient.
 Thus retaining all the information and providing utmost data security.